 If you don’t have the capability of raising all of your own meat, you need to be careful of what kind of meat your are buying.
 Try to buy beef from local farmers and ranchers that take good care of their animals.
 Try to buy chicken that is allowed to free range or is raised on healthy feed.
 These things are harder to find and will probably cost more than regular meat, but it will be better for your health.

 The bottom line is: cutting down on meat consumption (unless you raise the meat yourself) is better for your health and budget.
 You can start off with Meatless Monday (one non-meat meal a week) and work up from there.
 You might even find vegetarian recipes you love.
 Use those veggies from the garden and make something yummy.
 And eat less meat for a healthy life.

 How often do you eat meat?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!